Reinforcement Fine-Tuning Naturally Mitigates Forgetting in Continual Post-Training: Related Works

-\paragraph{Post-Training of Foundation Models.} Post-training is a critical stage for refining the capabilities of pre-trained foundation models \citep{shao2024deepseekmath, chu2025sft, achiam2023gpt4}.
+\paragraph{Post-Training of Foundation Models.} Post-training is a critical stage for refining the capabilities of pre-trained foundation models \citep{shao2024deepseekmath, chu2025sft, Achiam2023GPT4TR}.
 SFT on task-specific or instruction-formatted datasets is a common approach to adapt models to downstream applications \citep{chung2024scaling, zhou2023lima}.
 For example, \cite{chung2024scaling} demonstrated that by scaling the number of tasks and model size, and incorporating CoT data, SFT significantly enhances the performance and generalization of various large language models across diverse benchmarks.
 Recently, RFT has gained prominence for aligning models with human preferences or improving performance on specific objectives \citep{liu2025visual, zhai2024fine, shao2024deepseekmath, luong2024reft, li2025videochat, li2023remax, ahmadian2024back}.
 Particularly, GRPO \citep{shao2024deepseekmath} largely enhances mathematical reasoning and optimizes memory usage, being a popular method for post-training of large language models. \cite{liu2025understanding} revealed inherent biases in the GRPO algorithm, then introduces an unbiased optimization method that improves token efficiency while maintaining reasoning performance.
 Visual-RFT \citep{liu2025visual} boosts MLLMs by using reinforcement learning with rule-based visual rewards, making them more data-efficient and better at various visual tasks than traditional SFT.
 Recently, \cite{chu2025sft} demonstrated that reinforcement learning significantly enhances the generalization capabilities of foundation models, while SFT primarily leads to memorization.
 In this work, we study the comparative effect of SFT and RFT on knowledge retention in MLLMs continual post-training.
+Some concurrent studies have also observed RFT's ability to mitigate forgetting, attributing this stability to implicit KL minimization \citep{shenfeld2025rl}, the mode-seeking nature of on-policy data \citep{chen2025retaining}.
+Our work distinguishes by systematically investigating this phenomenon in the more challenging \textit{continual} post-training setting for MLLMs, rather than single-task adaptation.
+Recent work by \cite{Zhang2025WhyRF} investigates SFT and RFT from a data perspective, showing that incorporating reasoning trajectories in SFT can reduce forgetting.
+Their findings complement our work by highlighting how data format affects SFT's stability, while we demonstrate that RFT provides inherent forgetting mitigation without reasoning format.
+Together, these studies provide comprehensive guidance for post-training paradigm selection.